marcodiiga/marcodiiga.github.io/_posts/2015-07-28-permutations-and-combinations.markdown

 ---

 A string of length \\( n \\) has \\( n! \\) permutations without repetitions.
-A simple algorithm to generate all permutations of a given string follows
+A simple **incremental** algorithm to generate all permutations of a given string follows

 {% highlight c++ %}
 #include <iostream>